treytipton/treytipton/README.md

 - 👋 Hi, I’m @treytipton
-- 🐯 I'm a sophomore at Mizzou!
+- 🐯 I'm a Junior Computer Science student at Mizzou!
 - 📫 How to reach me: treytipto@outlook.com

 <!---